sbrockschmidt/susgruppen/README.md

-# 📚 susgruppen.de – Grouping Students by Preferences and Performance Levels
+# 📚 group-students.com – Grouping Students by Preferences and Performance Levels

-**susgruppen.de** is a web-based tool that enables users to assign a given number of students into a specified number of groups based on defined criteria.
+**group-students.com** is a web-based tool that enables users to assign a given number of students into a specified number of groups based on defined criteria.

 ## 🎯 Grouping Criteria